 List of famous scientists in evolution features Richard Dawkins, Stuart Kauffman and more.From reputable, prominent, and well known evolutionary biologists to the lesser known evolutionary biologists of today, these are some of the best professionals in the evolutionary biologist field.
 If you want to answer the questions, "Who are the most famous evolutionary biologists ever?" and "What are the names of famous evolutionary biologists?" then you're in the right place.

-Clinton Richard Dawkins, FRS, FRSL is an English ethologist, evolutionary biologist, and writer.
+Clinton Richard Dawkins, (born 26 March 1941) is an English ethologist, evolutionary biologist, and author.
 He is an emeritus fellow of New College, Oxford, and was the University of Oxford's Professor for Public Understanding of Science from 1995 until 2008.
-Dawkins came to prominence with his 1976 book The Selfish Gene, which popularised the gene-centred view of evolution and introduced the term meme.
-In 1982, he introduced into evolutionary biology the influential concept that the phenotypic effects of a gene are not necessarily limited to an organism's body, but can stretch far into the environment, including the bodies of other organisms.
-This concept is presented in his book The Extended ...more on Wikipediasee more on Richard Dawkins
+Dawkins first came to prominence with his 1976 book The Selfish Gene, which popularised the gene-centred view of evolution and introduced the term meme.
+With his book The Extended Phenotype (1982), he introduced into evolutionary biology the influential concept that the phenotypic effects of a gene are not necessarily limited to an organism's body, but can stretch far into the environment.
+In 2006, he founded the Richard Dawkins ...more on Wikipedia

-Stephen Jay Gould was an American paleontologist, evolutionary biologist and historian of science.
-He was also one of the most influential and widely read writers of popular science of his generation.
+Stephen Jay Gould (; September 10, 1941 – May 20, 2002) was an American paleontologist, evolutionary biologist, and historian of science.
+He was also one of the most influential and widely read authors of popular science of his generation.
 Gould spent most of his career teaching at Harvard University and working at the American Museum of Natural History in New York.
-In the later years of his life, Gould also taught biology and evolution at New York University.
+In 1996, Gould was hired as the Vincent Astor Visiting Research Professor of Biology at New York University, where he divided his time teaching there and at Harvard.
 Gould's most significant contribution to evolutionary biology was the theory of punctuated equilibrium, which he developed with Niles Eldredge in 1972.
-The theory proposes that most evolution is marked by long periods of evolutionary stability, which is punctuated by rare ...more on Wikipediasee more on Stephen Jay Gould
+The theory ...more on Wikipedia